 Patients should be observed closely for signs that might require dosage adjustment, including changes in clinical status resulting from remissions or exacerbations of the disease, individual drug responsiveness, and the effect of stress (e.g., surgery, infection, trauma).
 During stress it may be necessary to increase dosage temporarily.

 If the drug is to be stopped after more than a few days of treatment, it usually should be withdrawn gradually.

-ï»¿There is a tendency in current medical practice to use high (pharmacologic) doses of corticosteroids for the treatment of unresponsive shock.
-The following dosages of dexamethasone sodium phosphate injection have been suggested by various aurthors:
+There is a tendency in current medical practice to use high (pharmacologic) doses of corticosteroids for the treatment of unresponsive shock.
+The following dosages of dexamethasone sodium phosphate injection have been suggested by various authors:

 Administration of high dose corticosteroid therapy should be continued only until the patient's condition has stabilized and usually not longer than 48 to 72 hours.

-Dexamethasone sodium phosphate injection, USP 4 mg/mL; first day, 1 or 2 mL (4 or 8 mg), intramuscularly.
+Dexamethasone sodium phosphate injection, first day, 4 or 8 mg intramuscularly.

-Dexamethasone sodium phosphate tablets, 0.75 mg; second and third days, 4 ablets in two divided doses each day; fourth day, 2 tablets in two divided doses; fifth and sixth days, 1 tablet each day; seventh day, no treatment; eighth day, follow-up visit.
+Dexamethasone tablets, 0.75 mg: second and third days, 4 tablets in two divided doses each day; fourth day, 2 tablets in two divided doses; fifth and sixth days, 1 tablet each day; seventh day, no treatment; eighth day, follow-up visit.

 This schedule is designed to ensure adequate therapy during acute episodes, while minimizing the risk of overdosage in chronic cases.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever the solution and container permit.